 Follow your doctor’s wound care tips.
 This advice works not only to make your scars lighten but more importantly to make sure that your surgical wounds heal properly.
 Your wounds need to be cleaned regularly so that infection can be prevented.

 Apply topical creams or ointments prescribed by your doctor.
 Not just any other scar removal concoctions since it may further damage your skin if complications occur.
 Also, applying it with the go signal of your surgeon is very important.
 Having topical treatments even before your wound is fully healed may affect the normal healing process.
 Once your wounds already have scabs on top, your plastic surgeon may recommend using topical treatments with silicone.
 Silicone is known to replicate the protective properties of the skin and also aids in the hydration of the scar itself.
-Other ingredients of an effective topical scar removal creams or gels include Vitamin E and cocoa butter.
+Other ingredients of an effective topical scar removal cream or gel include Vitamin E and cocoa butter.

 Avoid extreme sun exposure.
 The UV rays can affect your scars and make them look darker and intense, so make sure your body is covered when doing your daily exercises like walking.
 You must also apply sunscreen though wearing loose-fitting clothes that cover your scars may already do the trick.